Balintataw/RN-App-Generator/README.md

 ```

 Modules are the automatically exported, depending on the white-label
-configuration, by the `whitelabel/modules` directory as a list, and they can be
+configuration, by the [RN-App-Generator-Whitelabel](https://github.com/Balintataw/RN-App-Generator-Whitelabel "RN-App-Generator-Whitelabel") `/modules` directory as a list, and they can be
 used anywhere
 ```jsx
 // App.js